 Thank you for your interest in our FIPP Examination!
 If you have not done so already, please review the FIPP Exam Information bulletin, available here.
 This document contains comprehensive information about the exam.

-We are currently planning to offer examinations in Orlando, Florida, USA on 16 April 2023, in Budapest, Hungary on 3 September 2023, and in Antalya, Turkey on 31 October 2023.
+We are currently planning to offer examinations in Taipei, Taiwan on 28 January 2024, in Orlando, FL, USA on 17 March 2024, and in Istanbul, Turkey on 20 October 2024.

 If you wish to apply for the examination, you may do so using the online application button.
 Once we confirm examination dates/locations we will contact you about final scheduling at a specific examination site.
 Please note that you must be logged in to the WIP website as an Associate Member in order to access the application.

 If you are not already a WIP member, your first year’s membership will be included with the payment of your examination fee.
 Please submit the form at https://www.worldinstituteofpain.org/join/, and then e-mail [email protected] to be given access to the online application system.